The {\em 4DLO} and other tubing models of $S^3$ symmetry: Quaternionic groups as the symmetries of

-Nicely, quaternionic multiplication can describe symmetries like these: Each given unit quaternion $\qq\in S^3$ also {\em acts} upon on $S^3$ as a whole, sliding everything together along a twisting family of great-circle rails (a ``Hopf fibration''), just by multiplying every point by $\qq$.
-However multiplying on the left ($\qx\to\qq\qx$) slides along rails in right-handed [sic] coils and multiplying on the right ($\qx\to\qx\qq$) slides along left-handed coils (as measured against a right-handed ordering of $\ii$, $\jj$, and $\kk$).
-We can think of these coiling around two special ``straight" rails, the one passing through $\oo$ and $\qq$, and one opposite one, the furthest one away (these are special only in our coordinates though and geometrically all the opposite pairs of rails are equal).
+Nicely, quaternionic multiplication can describe the symmetries of objects in $S^3$.
+Each given unit quaternion $\qq\in S^3$ also {\em acts} upon on $S^3$ as a whole, sliding everything together along a twisting family of great-circle rails (a ``Hopf fibration''), just by multiplying every point by $\qq$.
+However multiplying on the left ($\qx\mapsto\qq\qx$) slides along rails in right-handed [sic] coils and multiplying on the right ($\qx\mapsto\qx\qq$) slides along left-handed coils (as measured against a right-handed ordering of $\ii$, $\jj$, and $\kk$).
+We can think of these coiling around two special ``straight" rails, the one passing through $\oo$ and $\qq$, and its opposite, the one furthest one away and perpendicular to it.
+(These are special only in our coordinates: geometrically every rail has an opposite and any opposite pair of rails can be rotated to any other.)
 As $S^3$ slides one full circuit {\em along} a special rail, it makes a full revolution {\em around} it (the same thing as making a full circuit {\em along} its opposite rail).